 Do you choose to drink your morning coffee out of a Styrofoam cup?

-It’s as hard to disprove this foundational assumption as it is to prove it, but we can look at where this view takes us in the end, and perhaps draw some conclusions.
+It is as hard to disprove this foundational assumption of subjectivism as it is to prove it, but we can look at where this view takes us in the end, and perhaps draw some conclusions.

-Do you choose to drink your morning coffee our of a Styrofoam cup?
-I don’t know anyone who would.
-The coffee itself doesn’t taste any different, but the experience is, for some reason, inferior.
-It sucks to drink coffee out of Styrofoam.
+So, back to drinking coffee from the Styrofoam cup.
+The coffee itself doesn’t taste any different; it’s the experience that’s degraded.
+It just sucks to drink coffee out of Styrofoam.
 My grandfather, it is said, refused to drink coffee out of a clear-class cup–I’m with him, but glass is better than the paper cups we get from Starbucks and nothing is as good as a ceramic one.
-This may be a universal experience.
+I think this experience is universal.

 I think tea drinkers are even more aware of this principle–the mug matters.